Psi-Force

-Psi-Force was a comic book series created by Archie Goodwin and Walt Simonson and published by Marvel Comics under their New Universe imprint from 1986 to 1989.
-It ran for 32 issues and an Annual (October 1987).
+Psi-Force is a comic book series created by Archie Goodwin and Walt Simonson and published by Marvel Comics under their New Universe imprint from 1986 to 1989.
+It ran for 32 issues and an annual (October 1987).

 It concerned a group of adolescents who had developed psionic powers following the "White Event" which had created most of the paranormals in the New Universe.
 These teens, along with federal agent Emmett Proudhawk, could pool their powers into a psychic construct called the "Psi-Hawk".

 The title includes some of the first comics work of writer Fabian Nicieza (#9, 13, 16-32) and artist Ron Lim (#16-22).

 Publication history

 Almost from the beginning, Psi-Force was one of the New Universe's most popular series.
 Danny Fingeroth, the regular writer from issue #3 through to #15, remarked that:

 Fictional team biography

 Psi-Force was brought together by a paranormal named Emmett Proudhawk.
 Before the White Event, he worked for the CIA on a project investigating children with higher than usual ESP scores.
 After the White Event, he gained telepathic powers, including the ability to control others and project bolts of force.
 At the same time he began to have prophetic dreams.
 The dreams led him to gather those children who had higher ESP scores and had, after the White Event, developed new abilities.
 He compiled a list of names, which included all of the original members of the team, as well as Thomas Boyd.
-Of those, he was only able to find Tucker, Crawley, Jessup, Ling, and Inyushin.
+Of those, he could only find Tucker, Crawley, Jessup, Ling, and Inyushin.
 He visited the hometown of each teen and mentally compelled them to run away to San Francisco.
 Then he personally rescued Inyushin from a Russian project investigating paranormals and brought her to the United States.
-He was killed by a KGB agent code-named 'Mindwolf' (who was working for the Siberian Project, and also possessed psionic powers similar to Proudhawk's) shortly after gathering the Sanctuary kids together.
+He was killed by a KGB agent code-named 'Mindwolf' (who was working for the Siberian Project and also possessed psionic powers similar to Proudhawk's) shortly after gathering the Sanctuary kids together.
 When Mindwolf used his powers and attacked the teens, Tucker felt a mental compulsion to take Proudhawks's medallion.
 He had the others concentrate upon the medallion with him, and thus discovered they had a new ability - the creation of a gestalt entity known as the "Psi-Hawk".

-Psi-Hawk possesses the powers of all of those who combine their mental energy to make it, but magnified to a far greater degree than any of them could manage separately.
+Psi-Hawk possesses the powers of all of those who combine their mental energy to make it but magnified to a far greater degree than any of them could manage separately.
 Originally, it was thought that only the original five members could create it, but it was later discovered that Thomas Boyd could also contribute to it.
-Still later, Lindsey Falmon helped create it (who was neither on Proudhawk's list, nor did she have any memories of Proudhawk or Psi-Hawk).
+Still later, Lindsey Falmon helped create it (who was neither on Proudhawk's list nor did she have any memories of Proudhawk or Psi-Hawk).
 It has been created by as few as two and as many as six; however, on the one occasion more than five members participated, Psi-Hawk became dangerously unstable and began attacking those who created it until one of them fell unconscious.